 Understanding authentic Chilean cuisine is more challenging than we expected.
 Chile is located in the southeast corner of South America and squeezed between the Andes and Pacific Ocean.
 It is only 240 km across at it’s widest point, but more than 4,200 km long covering an impressive range of geography and climate.

 In the extreme north, you will find Atacama desert, the driest and oldest desert in the world.
-In the center, you find fertile lands, beaches and mountains.
-The south is the area of lakes, forests and the glaciers of Patagonia and Antártica.
-Each of these regions have their own unique specialities making it difficult to identify one or two emblematic Chilean dishes.
+In the center, you find fertile lands, beaches, and mountains.
+The south is the area of lakes, forests, and the glaciers of Patagonia and Antártica.
+Each of these regions has its own unique specialties making it difficult to identify one or two emblematic Chilean dishes.

 Table of contents

 - Meeting Chilean Chef Rodolfo Guzman of Borago Restaurant

 - Exploring Endemic Chilean Cuisine with Rodolfo Guzman

 - Organic Farm & Chilean Native Ingredients For Borago Restaurant

 - Highlights of Endemic Chilean Cuisine at Boragó Restaurant